 Financially, this is a formula for success… but what about the environment?
 Imagine buying a colossal tube of margarine, and seeing bits and pieces of bread mixed with jelly before you reach the bottom.
 The sight of it will turn your stomach sideways, and then you send it to the landfill because it’s no longer appetizing.

 You spend money on stuff you don’t finish.
 Which leads to more waste, and consequently more pollution.

 THIS BEING SAID, there’s a type of bulk buying you can do.

-Every time I got to the supermarket with my wife, there’s a section in the supermarket where you can scoop out legumes, grains, beans, or herbs with a spoon, and put them in a paper bag (like the one illustrated in the picture).
+Every time I go to the supermarket with my wife, there’s a section in the supermarket where you can scoop out legumes, grains, beans, or herbs with a spoon, and put them in a paper bag (like the one illustrated in the picture).

 This allows the consumer to match purchases with true food needs and storage space.

-I usually visit the supermarket above, and if you bring along a reusable paper bag with you — you can weight it on a scale that provides you with the price tag.
+If you bring along a reusable paper bag with you — you can weight it on a scale that provides you with the price tag.

 This has been immensely useful because it helps us cut back on plastic, and we’re only buying stuff we need.
 It helps us think more consciously about the things we’re buying because it takes a little bit more effort to do it.

 The goal of Zero Waste Shopping is to reduce packaging as much as possible.
 As an alternative, you can use cloth bags, reusable bottles, and glass jars when shopping to avoid plastic as much as possible.